How to register to Vote in India?

 Third Step: Submit Form 6

 You have to submit your Form 6 with the certified documents to your nearest ERO (Electoral Registration Officer).
 After submitting your form you will receive a receipt of submission.
-Around one month or 45 days time will be taken by the office in giving your status of your voter ID.
+Around one month or 45 days, time will be taken by the office in giving the status of your voter ID.
 Either you will get a call or mail for it.
-If you don’t receive any of this you can directly contact ERO office where you have submitted the form with the receipt that you got during the course of submission.
+If you don’t receive any of this you can directly contact the ERO office where you have submitted the form with the receipt that you got during the course of submission.

 Also it may happen:

-After receiving Form 6, The ERO will display a copy of the form on the notice board inviting objections, if any, within a period of one week.
+After receiving Form 6, The ERO will display a copy of the form on the notice board inviting objections, if any, within one week.
 Also, ERO may ask the concerned Booth Level Officer to visit the applicant's residence and verify the information provided in the form.
-Then, the ERO will order inclusion of name in the electoral roll if Form 6 is complete and no person has raised any kind of objection.
+Then, the ERO will order the inclusion of name in the electoral roll if Form 6 is complete and no person has raised any kind of objection.